For unsuspecting marketers, the rise of User Generated Content marketing may seem like a sudden takeover.

 “I’m just trying to grow my followers, not make sales.”

 Here’s some food for thought, though.
 Social media, and Instagram especially, represents a prime place to convert followers into customers.
-Meanwhile, well over half of all social users follow brands to look at products.
+Meanwhile, over half of all social users follow brands to learn about new products or services.

 The takeaway here?
 Your followers are more than likely hungry for product-centric content than you think.
 Are you giving them what they want?